sebagomez/azurestorageexplorer/README.md

 Try it live at https://azurestorage.azurewebsites.net

-Or deploy it wherever you want thanks to the newly AzurePipilines created [Docker Images](https://hub.docker.com/r/sebagomez/azurestorageexplorer/)
+Or deploy it wherever you want thanks to the newly AzurePipelines created [Docker Images](https://hub.docker.com/r/sebagomez/azurestorageexplorer/)

 # Azure Storage Explorer